chazzka/clanekforest/clanek.md

 trees
 : The number of trees of a forest.

-We begin with a dataset of regular, conceivably little contaminated observations.
+We begin with a dataset of regular, conceivably little contaminated observations and a set of above defined parameters.
 Out of these observations, the batch of *batch_size* items is selected.

+##
 where $r_f$ being a random range generated using one of the above-defined functions and D being all of the dimensions of a given dataset.
 This is due to a fact that individual dimensions can differ in their statistical distributions.

 During the ITree initialization, a random range $r_f$ from the mapping (5) is chosen.